Meditation is More than Calm

 ………………………………………………….

-Because each time we use the methods to go still, one by one, these habits that hurt us will arise.
-It is inevitable, because the more still we become, the more we become aware of everything that interferes with that sublime stillness.
+Because each time we use the methods to go still, one by one, the habits that hurt us will arise.
+It is inevitable, because the more still we become, the more we become aware of everything that stands in the way of stillness.

-And as we pass through them, they will make our mind agitated, and cause discomfort – but in passing through them we defeat them.
-One by one, as we pass through anxiety, fear, worry, anger, and in that stillness we feel their full force, and by maintaining detachment and fearlessness, we face them down. and in facing them down, we are released from the burden of our past just a little bit more.
+And as we pass through it all – through the anxiety, fear, worry, anger, by maintaining detachment and fearlessness, we face them down. and in facing them down, we are released from the burden of our past just a little bit more.

 …………………………………………………….